Skip to Content

 Add in the blueberries and use your hands to gently incorporate them into the dough.
 It’s normal for them to break open and make the dough more moist…just go with the flow 😉

-Form a round disc out of the dough and place it on a cutting board.
-Use a knife to cut the dough into 8 equal-sized triangles.
+Form a round disc out of the dough and place it on a floured cutting board or a lightly floured surface.
+Use a sharp knife to cut the dough into 8 equal-sized triangles.
 If any blueberries pop out of the dough, you can gently poke them back in.

 Place the triangles on the parchment-lined baking sheet and bake for 22 to 25 minutes, or until the scones are golden brown and the blueberries are bubbly.